facelessuser/pymdown-extensions/docs/src/markdown/extensions/magiclink.md

 # MagicLink

+!!! note "Icons"
+    This documentation implements additional styling with CSS that inserts icons before special links, such as GitHub, logos, bug icons, etc. MagicLink does not inject icons or CSS to insert icons, but it is left to the user to implement (if desired) via the provided [classes](#css).
+User's are free to reference this [documentation's source][magiclink-icons] to learn how.

 ## Overview

 MagicLink is an extension that provides a number of useful link related features.
 MagicLink can auto-link HTML, FTP, and